Author Guidelines

 Genetics and population genetics

 Mathematics is integral to genetics and population genetics, providing essential tools for modeling genetic inheritance, understanding evolutionary processes, and analyzing genetic variation within populations.
 Mathematical models, such as the Hardy-Weinberg equilibrium and the Wright-Fisher model, describe the distribution of alleles and genotypes in populations over time, considering factors like mutation, genetic drift, migration, and selection.
-These models help predict patterns of genetic diversity, identify regions under selective pressure, and infer demographic history.
+These models help predict patterns of gene diversity, identify regions under selective pressure, and infer demographic history.
 Additionally, statistical methods, including linkage and association analyses, are used to identify genetic variants associated with traits and diseases, facilitating the discovery of genes underlying complex phenotypes.
 Moreover, mathematical approaches, such as population genetics simulations and coalescent theory, help reconstruct evolutionary histories and infer population demographics, providing insights into human migration patterns, speciation events, and adaptation to different environments.
-Overall, mathematics serves as a fundamental tool for unraveling the complexities of genetic inheritance and evolution, advancing our understanding of the genetic basis of traits and diseases and informing medical genetics and conservation biology.
+Mathematics is a fundamental tool for unraveling the complexities of genetic inheritance and evolution, advancing our understanding of the genetic basis of traits and diseases, and informing medical genetics and conservation biology.

 Reviewing of Manuscripts